30 December 2011

 Episode 42: Boss Music

 In Episode 42, Brent and Rob focus solely on boss music.
 Final bosses, regular bosses, mini-bosses -they welcome bosses from all walks of life.
-They also share stories about crash symbols and good deals and they talk about other stuff, as usual.
+They also share stories about crash cymbals and good deals and they talk about other stuff, as usual.
 Full track listing below.

 Game - Composer - Song - Company - Console - Year (North American release unless otherwise indicated)